graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 # Custom Scalar spec DateTime

-"Author: andimarek"
+Author: andimarek

-"Date: 2022-10-18"
+Date: 2022-10-18

-This is a String based Scalars (TODO: add link to explanation).
+This is a String-based Scalar.

 # Overview